clekremer/portfolio3_hangman/README.md

 ![Screenshot validator]()
 ## Technologies Used
 * Languages:
-    * Python.
+    * Python
 * Libraries:
-    * random
+    * random to randomize the guess word
-        - Used to select a random word.
-    * os
-        - Used for its `clear` tool, to clear the terminal window.
+    * os for the clear function to clear the terminal
 * Others:
-    * Github
+    * Github as repository
-        - To store the repository for submission.
-    * Heroku
+    * Heroku as dpeloyment platform to host the live version
-        - To deploy a live version of the terminal.
     * pyfiglet
     * Flowchart
 ## Bugs